 The accompanying programme for the interested public alongside the annual conference of the Great Wine Capitals Global Network will take place via livestream.

 Strong families, strong business ideas: when everyone across generations gets down to work, contributing their individual strengths and skills – then great things often grow out of it.
 Germany is a country of strong family companies.
 Get to know innovative concepts of Rhine-Hessian family businesses.
 Learn more about the backgrounds of the success stories and talk to the minds behind them.
 Also present: family wineries from other Great Wine Capitals, who will present their business models.

-The exciting lecture event is one of the highlights of the Annual Conference, which are open to the interested public (via livestream).
+The exciting lecture event was one of the highlights of the Annual Conference, which were open to the interested public (via livestream).

 Great Wine Capitals Wine Tasting Package